Jayden876212/Jayden876212/README.md

 Hello there 👋,

-I am a highly motivated college student interested in software development.
+I am a highly motivated individual interested in software development.

 Some of my interests that I thoroughly enjoy include: